oracle-livelabs/apex/forms-to-apex-adb/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

     | PX\_CITY |
     | PX\_NAME |
     | PX\_SALES\_REP\_ID |
+    {: title="Reorder Facets"}

     ![App Builder](images/sequence.png " ")

 5. Click Save.

 ## Task 4: Customize the Interactive Report
-In this task, you will define how end-users can interact with and personalize their report views using Oracle APEX's Interactive Reports.
+In this task, you will define how end-users can interact with and personalize their report views using Oracle APEX Interactive Reports.
 Interactive Reports offer a powerful way to present data, allowing both developers and end-users to tailor the reports to their needs.
 Developers can define primary or alternative reports, while end-users can save private reports for their individual use.

-1. Run the application as a developer.
+1.	**Run** the application as a developer.

     ![App Builder](images/run-app2.png " ")

-2. Navigate to Customer Interactive Report.
+2. Navigate to **Customer Interactive Report**.

     ![App Builder](images/cust-interactive-report.png " ")